Paul Cesar Missiuna

 (ONTARIO)

-The CMPA does not edit or make changes to photos or to information provided by candidates in the submission form or candidate statement.
+CMPA does not edit or make changes to photos or to information provided by candidates in the submission form or candidate statement.
 Candidates are responsible for the spelling and accuracy of the information provided in writing and for their photo composition, format, and resolution.

 Candidate statement

-To my fellow colleagues
+To my fellow colleagues,

 Relevant skills and experience

-Practice Appointments
+Practice appointments

 St. Joseph's Hospital